Object-Oriented Dynamics Learning through Multi-Level Abstraction: Multi-level Abstraction Object-Oriented Predictor (MAOP)

-\textbf{Background Constructor.} This module constructs the static background of an input image based on the static object masks learned by Object Detector, which is then combined with the predicted dynamic instances to predict the next visual observation.
-As Object Detector can decompose its observation into objects in an unseen environment with a different object layout, Background Constructor is able to generate a corresponding static background and support the visual observation prediction in novel environments.
-Specifically, Background Constructor maintains a background memory $\tB \in \R^{H \times W \times 3}$ which is continuously updated with the static object mask learned by Object Detector.
-Denoting $\alpha$ as the decay rate, the updating formula is given by, $\tB^{t}=\alpha \tB^{t-1} +(1-\alpha) \tI^{t} \sum_i \tS_{:,:,i}^{t}, \text{and} \ \tB^{0}=0$.
+\textbf{Background Constructor.} This module constructs the static background of an input image based on the static object masks learned by Object Detector.
+Since Object Detector can decompose its observation into objects in an unseen environment with different layouts, Background Constructor is able to generate a corresponding static background and support the visual observation prediction in novel environments.
+Specifically, Background Constructor maintains a background memory $B \in \mathbb{R}^{H \times W \times 3}$ which is continuously updated with the static object mask learned by Object Detector.
+Denoting $\alpha$ as the decay rate, the updating formula is given by, $B^{t}=\alpha B^{t-1} +(1-\alpha) I^{t} \sum_i S_{:,:,i}^{t}, \text{and} \ B^{0}=0$.